stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

   ; Code here that executes if there was no jump.
 ```

 A common selection mechanism in a high level language is the [switch statement](https://en.wikipedia.org/wiki/Switch_statement).
-It can be implemented in assembly by combining byte comparison (CMP, CPX, and CPY) and branch instructions.
-The following is a pseudo-code switch statement that tests the value in the Accumulator against a series of constants in order to decide how to proceed:
+You can create it by combining the byte comparison and branch instructions.
+The following is a pseudo-code switch statement.
+It tests the value in the Accumulator against a series of constants to decide how to proceed:

 ```clike
 switch (a) {